Last updated 11th January 2021

 You get the tempURL which lets you see the path to the file, the signature and the expiry date as explained previously.

-To make your URL function properly, you have to add the access point address before your tempURL:
+To make your URL function properly, you have to insert the access point address before your tempURL:

 In the example above, this temporary address can be used to download the file to the default container for 60 seconds, without authentication.
 After that, the URL will no longer work.

-For more advanced users who want to generate temporary addresses without the swift-temp-url script, you can get more information from the official OpenStack documentation.
+More advanced users who want to generate temporary addresses without the swift-temp-url script can find more information in the official OpenStack documentation.

 Join our community of users on https://community.ovh.com/en/.